lachlanstephen/LIBFT_42/README.md

 <h3>Mark: 125/100</h3>

-<p>LIBFT, the first project in the 42 Cursus, set about teaching us how standard functions in C work, by implementing our own versions, whilst matching the original functions functionality as per their manual entries.
-From these functions, we create our own library to use in future projects.</p>
+`LIBFT`, the first project in the 42 Cursus, set about teaching us how standard functions in C work, by implementing our own versions, whilst matching the original functions functionality as per their manual entries.
+From these functions, we create our own library to use in future projects.

 <p>This project was split into 3 parts:</p>